nevil13thomas/Car-Inventory-System/README.md

 This project demonstrates:
 * Well‑structured FastAPI application design
 * A relational database schema using SQLAlchemy ORM
-* Full CRUD operations for Cars and Owners
+* View Owners and Full CRUD operations for Cars
 * Automated unit testing with pytest

 ---